Tips For Whiter Teeth. Say Cheese!

 Avoid Colored Mouthwash

 Unless you are specifically advised to use it by your dentist, you should avoid any colored mouthwashes containing cetylpyridinium chloride.
 When mouthwash is combined with a dye, this can be another factor in discoloring your teeth.
-Instead, use whitening non-alcoholic mouthwash prior to brushing to prevent your mouth from drying out as well as improving the appearance of your teeth.
+Instead, use whitening non-alcoholic mouthwash prior to brushing to prevent your mouth from drying out as well as improving the appearance of your pearly whites.
 This should also help to keep your mouth healthier in general.